 While financial depreciation is calculated using the straight-line method which results in an even distribution of the expense over the life of the asset, tax depreciation is calculated using the Modified Accelerated Cost Recovery System, or MACRS.

-The Accelerated depreciation method entails that in the first few years, businesses can depreciate the assets more than the later years of the asset’s life.
+The Modified Accelerated Cost Recovery System (MACRS) depreciation method entails that in the first few years, businesses can depreciate the assets more than in the later years of the asset’s life.

-While this method may reduce income tax payments in the initial years of the asset’s life, the business will have to pay more taxes in the later years.
-Businesses that are profitable find this method of depreciation more attractive than the straight-line method.
+While this method may reduce income tax payments in the initial years of the asset’s life, the business won’t have the depreciation tax benefits in the later years.

 Section 179 Deduction